abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

 - The Gold-Bug and Other Short Stories - Edgar Allan Poe
+- Ignorance: How It Drives Science - Stuart Firestein

 ### Books I've read in 2021